oliverschloebe/simple-yearly-archive/readme.txt

 }
 `

-This will prepend the post's ID to the output.
-This also allows you to append custom taxonomies and more by using `get_post( $id )`.
+This will add a CSS class with the post year to the post links.

 = How can I change the posts' authors listing (like in supporting the Co-Authors Plus plugin)? =